schollz/oooooooo/readme.md

 ### introduction

+i call this script "oooooooo" because it is composed of eight loops. they are like digital tape loops - each loop can be can leveled, paned, slowed, sped up, shortened, lengthened, overdubed, destroyed, warbled.

-this is a fork of [ezra's softcut JACK client](https://github.com/monome/softcut-lib/) which allows manipulating audio buffers in real time, developed at the behest of [monome](https://monome.org), originally for use with the [norns](https://monome.org/norns/) sound computer.
+this is a fork of [softcut JACK client](https://github.com/monome/softcut-lib/) from [monome](https://monome.org), originally for use with the [norns](https://monome.org/norns/) sound computer.
 I've forked it to port a norns script I wrote, [oooooo](https://github.com/schollz/oooooo), to be available as a standalone cross-platform application.

 ## Quickstart